totalimmersion/com.somfy.tahoma/README.md

 #### 1.2.1
 * Fixed an issue that would prohibt TaHoma scenarios to be used.
+* Fixed an issue where the temperature of the Thermis wouldn’t be processed anymore.

 #### 1.2
 * App is now compatible with SDK 2.